-Nonsense memes, irritating content-marketing videos, over-dramatic motivational posts – and ambitious supply chain digitization approaches.
-This is my usual LinkedIn feed in summer 2020.
+Nonsense memes, irritating content-marketing videos, over-dramatic motivational posts, and ambitious supply chain digitization approaches.
+This is my usual LinkedIn feed.

-While the first three pieces are annoying as hell (could probably fix them easily by just unfollowing the respective “distributors”), the latter one draws my attention, though;
+While the first three pieces are annoying as hell (probably fix them easily by unfollowing the respective “distributors”), the latter one draws my attention, though:

-a) because “digital” is the trending buzz since a couple of years in logistics.
-For a reason; there is huge potential.
-Continuously high investments in logistics innovation express substantial ambition.
+a) because “digital” has been a trending buzzword since a couple of years in logistics.
+That too for a reason; there is huge potential.
+Continuous high investments in logistics innovation express substantial ambition.

 b) because, well… it somehow is my job, so I’d better be interested!